Preparation

 UNHCR (2021): Aegean Islands Weekly Snapshot 19.-25.
 July 2021.

-- Every year, tens of thousands of refugees still try to reach Western Europe via one of the Balkan national borders in search of protection.
+- Every year, tens of thousands of people on the move try to reach Western Europe via one of the Balkan national borders in search of protection.
 Even after the increasing closure of Europe's external borders, in particular the official closure of the so-called Balkan route in March 2016, the countries of the Balkan region are still transit countries (i.e. countries of passage) for many people on the move.

 - In addition to these main transit countries, Croatia, Montenegro, Northern Macedonia, Kosovo, Albania and Romania are also transit countries in the Balkan region.
 The living conditions for people seeking protection vary depending on the country and camp.
 Moreover, some of the people on the move in the region do not live in official camps or shelters.